 - Total Hip Replacement

-- Open pdf guide to Hip Replacement Surgery
+- Open our pdf guide to Hip Replacement Surgery

 - Partial & Total Knee Replacement

-- Open pdf guide to Knee Replacement Surgery
+- Open our pdf guide to Knee Replacement Surgery

 - Resurfacing Shoulder Replacement & Locking Plate Technology

 - Dr. Beck was the first orthopedic surgeon in Wisconsin to use the Stryker T2 Proximal Humeral Nail.
 He utilized the new technology to repair the fractured humeral head and neck in the shoulder of a patient suffering from osteoporosis.

 - Shoulder Resurfacing – The traditional treatment for shoulder arthritis has been shoulder replacement, which involves removing large amounts of bone and implanting a sizeable stem, round ball, and plastic socket.
 Dr. Thomas Beck uses a special shoulder implant on patients who might not have been able to be treated without it.
 “In the past, depending on the severity of osteoporosis, the ability to treat a severe shoulder fracture was hampered if the bone was very frail,” he said.
 “If the bone could not remain intact to support the screws placed in the bone to repair the fracture, success was unlikely.”
 A recent development in the treatment of osteoporotic fractures is the locking plate and nail.
 These devices are much more secure in weakened osteoporotic bone.
 Dr. Beck uses the Copeland Resurfacing Device and resurfaces the existing arthritic bone with a metal cap.
 This saves a great deal of host bone, is less invasive, and has a quicker recovery time for the patient.